fhitland/Computer-Vision/README.md

-# Computer-Vision
+# Computer-Vision assignments
-Computer vision assignments
+Most of the files does not contain an env-file or requirements.txt.
+The files and work done is purely for academic purposes.